 Read on to find out what sets us apart from most schools in the United States:

-A 36-year proven success record of alumni who achieved their dreams of appearing on Broadway, with the Radio City Rockettes, performing with regional and national companies, received college scholarships in dance and musical theatre, and opened their own schools.
+A 40-year proven success record of alumni who achieved their dreams of appearing on Broadway, with the Radio City Rockettes, performing with regional and national companies, received college scholarships in dance and musical theatre, and opened their own schools.

 Why is this important?
 Our alumni who are working in the industry are just one facet, but an important one, of how to measure the success of any school.
 How do you know that your training will pay off financially and meet the needs of your student?
 Due to our diverse curriculum, students are exceptionally trained in all forms of performing arts, and those who want a career in the industry will have many choices and options.
-You can find our Alumni: On Broadway (in shows such as “Billy Elliot,” “Cats”, “The Producers”, “42nd Street”, “A Chorus Line”, “Crazy For You” and others), National Tours (in shows such as “Billy Elliot,” “Copacabana,” “Cats,” and “The Producers”); We have trained (3) Three Radio City Rockettes; Full and Partial College Scholarships in dance and performing arts (to national schools such as Columbia University, North Carolina School of the Arts, Carnegie Mellon University, Point Park University, University of Pennsylvania, and regional schools such as Coker College, University of Alabama, University of Georgia); National and regional company members (with companies such as the Atlanta Ballet, Charleston Ballet, Dissonance Dance Theatre (DC); as studio owners (such as The Right Combination in Orlando, Florida).
+You can find our Alumni: On Broadway (in shows such as “Billy Elliot,” “Cats”, “The Producers”, “42nd Street”, “A Chorus Line”, “Crazy For You” and others), National Tours (in shows such as “Billy Elliot,” “Copacabana,” “Cats,” and “The Producers”); We have trained (4) Four Radio City Rockettes; Full and Partial College Scholarships in dance and performing arts (to national schools such as Columbia University, North Carolina School of the Arts, Carnegie Mellon University, Point Park University, University of Pennsylvania, and regional schools such as Coker College, University of Alabama, University of Georgia); National and regional company members (with companies such as the Atlanta Ballet, Charleston Ballet, Dissonance Dance Theatre (DC); as studio owners (such as The Right Combination in Orlando, Florida).
 Please visit our ALUMNI page, here on the web site to read about a few of the above mentioned successful alums.
 Remember to look at the top levels of students at any program you are considering, because that is where your student may be able to progress to in the future.
 We provide all students, no matter their goals, this same professional standard of learning and performing.

-The most diverse curriculum in the Southeast, with three metro Atlanta locations.
+The most diverse curriculum in the Southeast.

 Non-Profit Performing Arts Company-The Susan Chambers Dance Company